Pebble Mine: Discovery

 In 1987 Cominco Alaska Exploration (CAE) (which subsequently became Teck Resources) collected mineralized surface samples at the Pebble site from color anomalies visible from aircraft.
 Geologist Phil St. George was credited with the discovery.
 He led early exploration efforts, drilling out the first half billion tons of the deposit.
 The first two exploration holes were drilled in 1988; in 1989 twelve more drill holes, soil sampling, and geophysical surveys indicated that the Pebble West occurrence (originally named Pebble Beach) was part of a large copper porphyry system.
 CAE continued drilling and other work through 1992, with a second drill campaign in 1997, with the resource doubled from 500M short tons to 1B short tons.

 In 2001, Northern Dynasty Minerals, Ltd. optioned the property from Teck Cominco, the successor to CAE's parent company.
 Northern Dynasty Minerals began exploration in 2002, which continued through 2013.
 In 2005, Northern Dynasty discovered the Pebble East deposit and acquired 100% ownership of the Pebble mining claims.

 Project funding

 In 2008, $140 million was budgeted and approximately 150000 ft of additional drilling was completed.

 In 2009, $70 million was budgeted, to complete a preliminary feasibility study, or "prefeasibility" study, and to prepare the project for permitting.

 In 2010, $73 million was budgeted towards the pre-feasibility report, environmental studies, and various administrative and community-relations work.
 Applications for development and operations permits were not planned until after 2010.

 For 2011, $91 million was budgeted to complete the pre-feasibility study, leading to permit applications in 2012.
 Environmental and engineering studies including 45,000 ft of drilling to decide on mine design and a complete environmental baseline.

+By 2017, over $150 million had been spent on environmental and social impact assessments.

+In 2022, an additional $9.4 million was received from a private asset management company, with the potential to invest up to $47 million total over a two-year period.